 - Pre-emptive - so that problems are identified and diagnosed early.

 - Systematic - thorough, consistent and expected so that local governments can be prepared.

 - Constructive - recognizes uniqueness, charts a path for those needing help to improve and showcases successes.

 - Transparent - allowing for greater public awareness and participation.

-- Retains local ownership and autonomy - even when the State does not fully agree with decisions.
+- Retain local ownership and autonomy - even when the State does not fully agree with decisions.

-- Maintains proportionate expectations - comparisons are inevitable but need to acknowledge wide diversity of capacity and budget.
+- Maintain proportionate expectations - comparisons are inevitable but need to acknowledge wide diversity of capacity and budget.

-- Preserves the state/local partnership - the State provides review, training and resources as a partnership package.
+- Preserve the state/local partnership - the State provides review, training and resources as a partnership package.

-- Results in effective on-the-ground conservation - must add value to conservation and clean water outcomes, not become an outcome unto itself.
+- Result in effective on-the-ground conservation - must add value to conservation and clean water outcomes, not become an outcome unto itself.